 - Use an alternate valuation date.
 Normally, the fair market value of property in an estate is estimated on the date of death.
 However, there are certain situations in which the executor may choose an alternate valuation date, which is six months after the date of death.
 It only tends to be available if it is estimated to decrease both the gross amount of the estate and the estate tax liability, which results in a larger inheritance.

 Annual Gift Tax Exclusion

-The Gift Tax Exclusion allows any individual to gift a set amount each year, which is $15,000 for 2018, to as many individuals as they desire without triggering the gift tax.
+The Gift Tax Exclusion allows any individual to gift a set amount each year (which is $15,000 for 2018) to as many individuals as they desire without incurring a gift tax.
 However, as soon as more than this set amount is gifted to any individual, the gift tax will be mandated.
 A gift can be anything of value such as cash, investments, real estate, or jewelry.
 The Gift Tax Exclusion is adjusted occasionally for inflation.
-However, there are certain exemptions to the gift tax:
+There are also certain types of gifts that are exempt from the gift tax:

 - Charitable gifts

 - Gifts to spouses

 - Educational expense gifts concerning tuition that are paid directly to the institution

 - Medical expense gifts that are paid directly to the medical facility

 The unified credit is a credit for the portion of estate tax due on taxable estates mandated by the Internal Service Revenue (IRS) to combine both the federal gift tax and estate tax into one.
 It mainly serves the purpose of preventing taxpayers from giving away too much during their lifetimes in order to avoid estate taxes.